Deta-Cold/delta-firmware/core/src/apps/monero/README.md

 ### Transaction signature

-Signs a Monero transaction on the Trezor.
+Signs a Monero transaction on the detahard.

 - Designed so number of UTXO is practically unlimited (hundreds to thousands)
 - Maximal number of outputs per transaction is 8 (usually there are only 2)